darshan3104/yakshagana-loka-project-70/README.md

 # Yakshagana Loka: A Digital Framework for the Preservation and Promotion of Traditional Folk Theatre

 **Abstract**—This report details the design and implementation of *Yakshagana Loka*, a modern mobile application developed to preserve and promote Yakshagana, a traditional folk theatre of Karnataka, India.
-Leveraging state-of-the-art technologies including Android Jetpack Compose, Firebase, and Google Gemini AI, the platform provides a comprehensive ecosystem for enthusiasts to track performances, discover artists, and engage with scholarly interpretations of dialogues.
+Leveraging state-of-the-art technologies including Android Jetpack Compose, Firebase Authentication, and OpenRouter AI, the platform provides a comprehensive ecosystem for enthusiasts to track performances, discover artists, and engage with scholarly interpretations of dialogues.
 The system integrates real-time geospatial data with generative AI to bridge the gap between traditional art forms and modern digital consumers.

 ---